GraphiSpot/growth-theme/README.md

 # Notice

-The Growth Theme is the property of HubSpot.
-Neither GraphiSpot nor Anton Bujanowski claim any licenses or ownership rights to this theme.
-This version is merely a copy of the Growth Theme to facilitate users in installing it in their HubSpot portal.
+The Growth Theme is the exclusive property of HubSpot.
+Neither GraphiSpot nor Anton Bujanowski claim any ownership, copyright, or licensing rights to this theme.
+This repository contains an unmodified copy of the Growth Theme, provided solely for the purpose of enabling users to install it in their HubSpot portal.
+No warranties or guarantees of any kind are provided regarding the use, functionality, or suitability of this theme.

 ## Installation